World forum on Intercultural dialogue (Azerbaijan): Second forum

 The Second World Forum on Intercultural Dialogue was held in Baku on 29 May - 1 June 2013 under the slogan "Living together in a multicultural world".
 UNESCO, UN Alliance of Civilizations, Council of Europe and ISESCO, as well as the UN World Tourism Organization, were the main partners in the organizing of the forum.

 Third Forum

 The 3rd World Forum on Intercultural Dialogue was organized under the slogan of “sharing culture for shared safety” with the partnerships of UNESCO, the UN Alliance of Civilizations, UN World Tourism Organization, the Council of Europe and UNESCO in Baku on May 18–19, 2015.

 The opening ceremony of “Peace Tree”

 The Peace Tree monument was built near the National Flag Square, in the territory of new boulevard.
 The opening ceremony of The Peace Tree was held On May 17, 2015.

 The monument was opened by the First Lady of Azerbaijan, Director-General of UNESCO Irina Bokova and the author of The Peace Tree Hedva Ser.

-The creator of The Peace Tree is Hedra Ser UNESCO “Artist for Peace”.
+The creator of The Peace Tree is Hedva Ser UNESCO “Artist for Peace”.